 For Residential Condominium Conversions

 Our experienced attorneys are experts in the San Francisco condominium conversion process.
-We have successfully completed conversions of many residential buildings with 2 units or more, including Tenancies in Common (TICs).
+We have successfully completed conversions of many residential buildings with 2 units or more.
 We provide advice and guidance to our clients on the San Francisco condo conversion lottery process and the often confusing regulations.

 We work directly with City agencies and staff on our clients’ behalf to address any issues that may arise and successfully complete the conversion in a timely manner.